SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 The pattern matching construct `match` shall choose from a sequence of patterns, and execute the corresponding action in a new frame.
 The choice is done by matching the result of the _matched expression_ (after expansion) against the _patterns_ (expanded down to either globs or literals).
 Multiple _patterns_ can be attributed to a single given action by delimiting them with a pipe ('|') symbol.
+A _pattern_ (or the series of) may be annotated with an extra `as (...)` clause, which allows globbed parts of the matching pattern to be named and used in the matching block.

 The expanded _matched expression_ can optionally be given a name using the `as name` clause after the _matched expression_, with which it may be accessible in the action clauses.